demisto/content/Packs/SymantecEDR/Integrations/SymantecEDR/README.md

-Symantec EDR (On Prem) endpoints help to detect threats on your network by filter endpoints data to find Indicators of Compromise (IoCs) and take actions to remediate the threat(s).
+Symantec Endpoint Detection and Response (EDR) On-Prem endpoints help to detect threats on your network by filter endpoints data to find Indicators of Compromise (IoCs) and take actions to remediate the threat(s).
 EDR on-premise capabilities allow incident responders to quickly search, identify and contain all impacted endpoints while investigating threats using a choice of on-premises.
-This integration tested with Symantec-EDR version 4.6 of SymantecEDRStage
+This Integration supports and tested with Symantec-EDR version 4.6.8 of SymantecEDRStage

 ## Configure Symantec Endpoint Detection and Response (EDR) - On Prem on Cortex XSOAR